 Carte de visite

 The 1911 census listed Smith as a widower, still living at Forest View.
 His occupation was recorded as Photographic Artist 'carried on by self at 149 Above Bar under the name of Debenham and Smith'.
 The entry also noted:- 'The above premises are used for business purposes only, no one sleeping on the premises'.
+The new studio was opposite a fashionable new Department Store.
 From 1898 numbers 136-150 Above Bar were the premises of the Tyrrell and Green Department Store.
-Tyrrell and Green was a high class department store with a wealthy clientele, providing upmarket goods and services.
+Tyrrell and Green was a high class store with a wealthy clientele, providing upmarket goods and services.
 As well as offering clothing and household goods, the store employed commissionaires, page boys, an Italian chef in the restaurant, and hairdressers.

 Walter Smith died at Forest View in 1918.

-Later Cabinet card produced after the move to the new Above Bar Studio, possibly within Tyrrell and Green's Department Store.
+Later Cabinet card produced after the move to the new Above Bar Studio, close to Tyrrell and Green's Department Store.

 Carte de visite mounted in original album, in which photographs were moved around at some time, so the names do not correspond with the portraits.